The Path (The Last of Us): Conception and writing

 Mazin and Druckmann thought the town hall meeting allowed more characters to share their thoughts after Joel's death; they spoke extensively about the scene before writing it.
-Druckmann cried when reading Mazin's draft, moved that someone would advocate for Joel; that it was Seth, who had clashed with Joel in the second season premiere, made it more impactful.
+Druckmann cried when reading Mazin's draft, moved that someone would advocate for Joel; that it was Seth, who had clashed with Joel in the second-season premiere, made it more impactful.
 Mazin found Seth's advocacy a reflection of real life, wherein someone with opposing values shares the same opinion, making them question their instincts.
 He found it difficult to write Ellie's speech, wanting it to be "pretty good, but not honest", and felt Bella Ramsey (who portrays Ellie) faced a similar challenge in performing it.
+A scene after the town hall meeting—in which Ellie dismisses her vengeance while Dina appears unconvinced—was cut.
 The credits feature a new version of Gustavo Santaolalla's song "The Path"—originally composed for the first game, The Last of Us (2013)—played on guitar by Tom Morello; it was recorded in Santaolalla's Los Angeles studio La Casa, and released as a digital single.

 Druckmann considered the Seraphites an extension of groups in the first season using different methods of survival: the Seraphites through religion.
 Mazin compared the Seraphite father–daughter to real parental relationships in which children incessantly ask questions, best reflected in Cormac McCarthy's novel The Road (2006), which partly inspired Druckmann for the first game.
 The Seraphites' designs were inspired by the game's development material, including the hairstyles and ponchos; costume designer Ann Foley considered the latter appropriate for the apocalyptic setting.
 Made of stiff canvas and broken down, they were designed with waterproof layers in case of rain, which occurred during filming, and the symbols on their clothes were hand-painted.
 Foley appreciated the episode's focus on non-infected characters.
 Prosthetics designer Barrie Gower and his team decided on consistent appearances based on the characters' features, like that young children would not have scars.
 Four versions of the scarring were tested, including inverted and keloid designs; depressive scarring, similar to the game, was chosen but intentionally made less intimidating to keep the characters' intentions unclear.
 The scar prosthetics were made of a paste-based appliance and thickened with a food mixer; they took around 30–45 minutes to apply to the actors.
 Gower wanted to ensure they did not inhibit the performances or "take up too much space".